MrFangyulong/MrFangyulong.github.io/content/zh/authors/李丽园/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master Students
+  - 研究生
 ---

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-My name is Zhang Jiaxing.
-I am male and I have a passion for music.
-I am currently unmarried.
-I am a master's student in software engineering at OUC, graduating in 2026.
-My research focus is on satellite inversion studies.
-I have published a paper in the ICGIP conference.
-My academic focus has mainly been on embedded systems, and currently, I am engaged in GPU driver-related work.
+I am a master's student at Ocean University of China under the supervision of Professor Zhang Wei.
+Prior to this, I earned my Bachelor's degree in Computer Science and Technology from the School of Computer Science and Technology at Shandong Jianzhu University in 2021.
+My research focuses on severe convection nowcasting

-**Email**:zhangjiaxing@stu.ouc.edu.cn
+**Email**:lly4175@stu.ouc.edu.cn
 </div>